-The permit application process in affect for the public/private partnership sites operated by T. Miller, Inc. for the 2012/2013 controlled pheasant hunting season will be the same as seasons prior to 2011/2012 with only minor changes except for increased permit and application fees for resident and non-resident hunters, and we will again be accepting credit cards.
-We continue to operate these sites in cooperation with the Controlled Pheasant Hunting Program of the Illinois Department of Natural Resources (IDNR) and this year fees for two bird permits for the Public/Private Partnership Sites and the IDNR operated sites will be the same as a result of legislation passed in the fall session of the Legislature several years ago.
+The permit application process in affect for the public/private partnership sites operated by T. Miller, Inc. for the upcoming controlled pheasant hunting season will be similar to previous years.
+The exception may be that because of the Corvid 19 Pandemic, Social Distancing may be in effect for Check-in, Check-out and Hunter Safety talks.
+We will again be accepting credit cards and continue to operate these sites in cooperation with the Controlled Pheasant Hunting Program of the Illinois Department of Natural Resources (IDNR).
 The system used is similar to that used by IDNR for the sites they operate, but customized for the public/partnership sites.
 We will continue with the system that requires use of credit cards, and an Internet based application procedure.
 The system is fairer to all applicants and spreads out the hunting opportunity among a greater number of hunters.
-At the same time, we will continue to allow multiple permits, the opportunity to harvest multiple birds, afternoon hunts at Silver Springs and Chain O' Lakes, and the opportunity to transfer permits among hunters, between dates and to other sites if dates are available.
+At the same time, we will continue to allow multiple permits, the opportunity to harvest multiple birds, afternoon hunts at Silver Springs, and the opportunity to transfer permits among hunters, between dates and to the other site if dates are available.
 We will release 2, 3 or 4 birds per hunter, depending upon the type of permit each hunter holds.
 A second release is made prior to the afternoon hunt for those holding afternoon permits.
-The bird releases will be at least 60% cock birds at Chain O' Lakes and Silver Springs as in the past few years.
+Again this year we will have a Special Hen Hunt at Silver Springs featuring four hens for $50.00.
+Cocks can also be taken during this hunt, but only hens will be released.
+See site information for Silver Springs for the date.

-You must use the Public/Private Controlled Pheasant Hunting Permit Internet application system accessible at www.tmillerinc.com or through the link at the IDNR web site to reserve permits for the public/private partnership areas operated by T. Miller, Inc. We no longer will accept mail-in or phone-in applications.
+You must use the Public/Private Controlled Pheasant Hunting Permit Internet application system accessible at www.tmillerinc.com or or through the link at the IDNR web site to reserve permits for the public/private partnership areas operated by T. Miller, Inc. We do not accept mail-in or phone-in applications.

-Applications will be accepted beginning 1 July at 8:00 a.m. through 8 July at 12:00 midnight CDT for inclusion in the first random drawing.
-Applicants unsuccessful in the first drawing can apply from 9 July at 10:00 a.m. through 22 July at 12:00 midnight CDT for inclusion in the second random drawing.
-A third random drawing will begin on 23 July at 10:00 a.m. through 5 August at 12:00 midnight CDT for hunters wanting a second permit through the drawing process.
+Applications will be accepted beginning 2 August at 8:00 a.m. through 8 August at 12:00 midnight CDT for inclusion in the first random drawing.
+Applicants unsuccessful in the first drawing can apply from 9 August at 10:00 a.m. through 15 August at 12:00 midnight CDT for inclusion in the second random drawing.
+A third random drawing will begin on 16 August at 10:00 a.m. through 22 August at 12:00 midnight CDT for hunters wanting a first and second permit through the drawing process.

 Each applicant age sixteen and over may apply for only one area and receive only one permit during the first two drawing periods.
 Applicants that are successful in the first drawing period are not eligible for the second period.
 However, they may apply during the third drawing period for a second permit.

-After the third drawing period, hunters will be able to acquire additional permits on a first-come, first-serve basis beginning at 10:00 a.m. on 6 August CDT until permit quotas are depleted or until 12 hours (48 hours at Ramsey and Horseshoe Lake) prior to any hunt date, whichever occurs first.
+After the third drawing period, hunters will be able to acquire additional permits on a first-come, first-serve basis beginning at 10:00 a.m. on 23 August CDT until permit quotas are depleted or until 6 hours prior to any hunt date, whichever occurs first.

-Permits at sites operated by T. Miller, Inc., may be transferred to another person, to another open date on that area, from A.M. to P.M. at sites having afternoon hunts, or to an open date on another site operated by T. Miller, Inc. Transfers must be completed through the 2012/13 hunting permit reservation system.
-Permit transfers can be completed only between 8:00 a.m., 6 August and 12 hours (48 hours at Ramsey and Horseshoe Lake) before the hunt date.
+Permits at sites operated by T. Miller, Inc., may be transferred to another person, to another open date on that area, from A.M. to P.M. at the site having afternoon hunts, or to an open date on the other site operated by T. Miller, Inc. Transfers must be completed through the 2021/22 hunting permit reservation system.
+Permit transfers can be completed only between 10:00 a.m., 23 August and 6 hours before the hunt date.
 A transaction fee of $5.00 will be charged to your credit card each time you transfer a permit.

-Public/private partnership sites operated by T. Miller, Inc. will allow standby hunters if the daily quota at the site is not filled.
-Standby hunters acquire permits at the site hunter check station on the day of the hunt.
-No standby permits will be available for afternoon only hunters.HUNTING AREAS AND SEASON DATES
+Public/private partnership sites operated by T. Miller, Inc. will not allow standby hunters if the daily quota at the site is not filled.

-1. Hunters with permits for Chain O' Lakes and Horseshoe Lake are required to check in at the check station between 7:00 a.m. and 8:00 a.m.
-Hunters with permits for Ramsey Lake and Silver Springs are required to check in at the check station between 8:00 a.m. and 8:30 a.m.
-Afternoon only hunters at Chain O' Lakes and Silver Springs must check in between 11:00 a.m. and 11:30 a.m.
+1. Hunters with permits for Chain O’ Lakes are required to check in at the check station between 7:00 a.m. and 8:00 a.m.
+Hunters with permits for Silver Springs are required to check in at the check station between 8:00 a.m. and 8:30 a.m.
+Afternoon only hunters at Silver Springs must check in between 11:00 a.m. and 11:30 a.m.

 3. Hunters are required to deposit their hunting license in the check station while hunting.
-Persons exempt by law from having a hunting license must deposit their Firearms Owners Identification Card.
-If they are under 21 years of age and do not have a card they must be accompanied by an adult who has a valid card in possession.
+Persons exempt by law from having a hunting license must deposit their Firearms Owners Identification Card (NOTE: Self check-out sites may waive these requirements.)
+If hunters are under 21 years of age and do not have a card they must be accompanied by an adult who has a valid card in possession.

 4. Hunters must carry their permit while hunting.